emmawalshdev/kaytea_art/README.md

   - #F9CFE4 (Mini Pink)
   - #0095FF (Dodger Blue)

-- Katie really wanted to acheive a playful, colour-rich website.
-The above color palette was chosen to create this, with the intention of using alot of whitespace inbetween.
+- Katie really wanted to acheive a playful, colourful website.
+The above color palette was chosen to create this, with the intention of using alot of whitespace to prevent noise.

 #### Typography